Tibb's Eve: Pseudo-etymology

 Tibb's Eve is sometimes referred to as Tipp's Eve, Tip's Eve, or Tipsy Eve.
 A popular contemporary legend or folk etymology maintains that these names are attributed to the word tipple, which is a verb meaning to drink intoxicating liquor, especially habitually or to some excess.
 For example:

 The more contemporary explanation of St. Tibb's comes from the association of the day with a Christmas tipple.
 In the 1500s, if you were to go out for a drink, you went to a "tipple" or alehouse and were served by a "tippler" – the alehouse keeper.
 In Newfoundland, St. Tibb's became the first real occasion to taste the home brew, a day where the men would visit each other's homes for a taste.

 This use is reinforced with examples from the Dictionary of Newfoundland English.
 Christopher Perry of Daniel's Harbour, Newfoundland and Labrador says:

 I've always assumed that the name Tipsey Eve originated from this custom of the men going from house to house on the afternoon of December 23rd to test or taste each other's brew.
 Whether it did or not, when they returned home in the late evening or at night they were usually quite tipsey...

 Edie Smith from Port-aux-Basques, Newfoundland and Labrador, explains where she believes the name comes from:

 Christmas really starts in my home on Tipps Eve, which is the day before Christmas.
 I have heard that it is called Tipps Eve because when men used to put up their own homebrew etc. they wouldn't drink it before Christmas, but I guess most men would sneak a drink or two on this day because they felt the Christmas was close and they probably got a bit tipsy – thus Tipps Eve.

-From the use of Tibb's Eve as meaning neither before nor after Christmas, and through folk etymology and pronunciation shift, the phrase became linked with the concept of tipsy or tipple.
+From the use of Tibb's Eve as meaning neither before nor after Christmas; through folk etymology and pronunciation shift, the phrase became linked with the concept of tipsy or tipple.
 As William Kirwin says:

 Folk etymology, strictly speaking, should be a re-formation of a strangely pronounced or spelled form with the result that the new term makes plausible sense.
 A second stage in the process may be an expressed justification or explanation of the new term, when it is first used or by other commentators at a later time.